 Fieldwork identified the following general conditions within the project area.
 All of the present APE has been impacted directly by a series of intensive disturbances, including past episodic flooding, agricultural development and subsequent park development.
 The extreme western portion of the APE is comprised of a fruit/nut tree orchard, while the entire southern portion of the APE consists of individual fruit/vegetable/flower plots.
 Two asphalt paved parking lots are located within the APE: one adjacent to Cottonwood Avenue, and the other accessed via Alicia Avenue.
 Situated near the Alicia Avenue parking lot are a basketball court converted to a skateboarding park, and a play area.
 A contemporary ditch has been excavated within the northern portion of the property, facilitating water movement from northeast of Alicia Avenue, into the present APE.
-Two baseball backstops are situated within the eastern portion of the APE,

-EA2021-0010 APN: 020-173-005 Page 33 of 61 and fencing generally surrounds the parcel.
+Two baseball backstops are situated within the eastern portion of the APE, and fencing generally surrounds the parcel.
 Finally, buried utilities were observed within portions of the parcel.